The Real Housewives of New York City Recap: Boat Ride From Hell

 This also lead to another splinter fight between Carole and Bethenny, where Bethenny tries to tell Dorinda that Luann wasn’t lecturing her the night before and sticks up for her friend.
 Dorinda yells at her not to get involved and Carole tells her to do the same thing.
 It seems like Carole is likening this to Bethenny yelling at Tinsley the night before for trying to get involved in their discussion.
 Yes, it may be a bit hypocritical, but pointing it out in this atmosphere of conflict isn’t going to do anything except make someone want to hurl an empanada.
 I mean, when Ramona H. Singer is at the table telling these shrieking eels to calm down you know things have gotten entirely out of hand.

 Carole gets Luann and Dorinda to apologize for the first time, but it doesn’t seem to hold.
-If anything is like a ship on the rocky seas, it is these two, whose fight seems to go up and down, up and down at a disastrous interval.
-This first time Luann explains that she wasn’t trying to judge Dorinda, she was just giving her a friendly heads up.
+If anything is like a ship on the rocky seas, it is these two, whose fight seems to go up and down, up and down at disastrous intervals.
+This first time, Luann explains that she wasn’t trying to judge Dorinda, she was just giving her a friendly heads-up.
 But Dorinda wants Luann to answer for her part in the argument, and balks when Luann brings up just how mean Dorinda was the night before.
 Even if you think that when Luann told Dorinda, “You’re turning” was a jab, it was like a little shooting a BB pellet.
 Dorinda responded by emptying her entire clip into Luann’s head, firing a missile launcher at her, and then urinating on her ashes.
 If there is fault to be claimed here it is almost entirely Dorinda’s.

 When they finally reach the private island, Dorinda is quiet and withdrawn and Bethenny goes to talk to her about the fight.
 Dorinda starts crying and says, “I want to be someone’s safe place.”
 She can be that, but only when she’s sober.
 That’s what Luann, and everyone else for that matter, seems to be saying to her.
 The fact that it came from the one sober person in the troupe is what gave Dorinda fuel for this particular argument.
 Dorinda apologizes to Luann for real this time and everything seems hunky dory.
 (Imagine if Dory from Finding Dory was on steroids and got hunky?
 That kind of turns me on.)